nus-cs2103-AY2122S1/ip/docs/README.md

 `list`

-unfortunately is no display tasks unless is use the `list` command. is would like to display all the time but javafx is be difficult for duke to code with.
+unfortunately is no display tasks unless is use the `list` command. is would like to display all the time but javafx is be difficult for duke to work with.

 ## complete a task.